NewValleyChurch/NewValleyChurch.github.io/_posts/audiovisual/2018-02-28-activity-log-lighting-equipment.md

 * Added the DMXIS lighting controller to the [equipment list](/equipment_list_lights.html) under lighting.
 * Included image of the controller and added the Operations Manual under the Equipment Documentation on the[ equipment detail page.](/DMXIS.html)
 * Fixed the [Lighting home page](/lights.html) Troublehooting/FAQ link.
+* Site wide update to all previous DMX links.
+All links now point to the [DMXIS equipment details page.](/DMXIS.html)